HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup/README.md

 #### Linux
 ![](https://github.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup/blob/master/linux_terminal.gif)

-Once your terminal is open, please click the copy icon that pops  on the right of each of the commands shown below depending on your operating system choice.
-That will copy onto the your clipboard the full command you need to run to set up your computer for the whole bootcamp.
+Once your terminal is open, please navigate to the command relevant to your operating system in the Commands section.
+Click the copy icon that pops up on the right of the command.
+This will copy the full command you need to run to set up your computer for the whole bootcamp.

 Once you have copied the command, you can simply paste it into the terminal and press enter.
-Please follow all ensuing instructions, enter your computer password as necessary and press Enter/Return when prompted.
+Please follow all the ensuing instructions in your terminal, enter your computer password as necessary, and press Enter/Return when prompted.

 Should you run into issues, please submit a query via your dashboard.

+### Commands

-### macOS (Terminal)
+#### macOS (Terminal)

 ```.sh
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup/master/macos_ds.sh)"
 ```

-### Windows (Powershell run as an Administrator)
+#### Windows (Powershell run as an Administrator)

 ```.ps1
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; Invoke-Expression (Invoke-WebRequest -URI "https://raw.githubusercontent.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup/master/windows_ds.ps1").Content
 ```

-You might need to activate permission to run scripts on your computer if it was locked down.

-### Fedora (Terminal)
+#### Fedora (Terminal)

 ```.sh
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup/master/fedora_ds.sh)"
 ```

-### Ubuntu (Terminal)
+#### Ubuntu (Terminal)

 ```.sh
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup/master/ubuntu_ds.sh)"